 The first question to ask yourself before canceling a card is, “Do you really need to cancel it?
 Or would it be better to just put it away and not use it?”
 Having an available line of credit on a card with no balance always helps your credit score, and it could come in handy in an emergency or if its terms improve in the future.

 There are two situations, however, when closing a credit card is called for:

-- You are paying an annual fee for a card you do not use.
+You’re paying an annual fee for a card you don’t use

 Closing an account the right way takes a little time, patience and organization.
-As you go through the process of canceling your credit card, you may want to keep thorough notes on who you spoke to, what they said and when.
-That way, if anything goes wrong, you will have all the facts recorded.
+As you go through the process of canceling your credit card, make sure you keep thorough notes on who you spoke to, what they said and when.
+That way, if anything goes wrong, you’ll have all the facts handy.